-Jennifer James, Emerging Market Credit Portfolio Manager, considers how policies enacted by China's government toward COVID, consumption and credit are likely to shape China's near-term trajectory.
+Jennifer James, emerging market credit portfolio manager, considers how policies enacted by China’s government towards COVID, consumption and credit are likely to shape China’s near-term trajectory.

 - China’s current COVID policy is contributing to supply chain issues.

-- Consumption growth in China is proving weaker than expected, potentially reflecting COVID’s economic impact on low earners and the shift in political attitudes toward reining in debt expansion.
+- Consumption growth in China is proving weaker than expected, potentially reflecting COVID’s economic impact on low earners and the shift in political attitudes towards reining in debt expansion.

 - The crackdown on debt levels in China’s economy is likely to have domestic and global repercussions given the strong relationship between debt expansion and economic growth within China.

 The policies enacted by the government to address these three broad categories – COVID, consumption and credit – help explain China’s current situation and will likely shape its near-term trajectory.
 Longer-term, China is seeking to evolve its economy through innovation; to thread the needle between profits and protecting the welfare of its people.
 The sheer scope and challenge involved in evolving such a large economy is formidable; no other country has the ability nor the ambition to undertake what China is doing.
 However, these efforts can lead to unintended consequences.
 Indeed, the simultaneous policy shocks across different sectors that we have seen thus far have likely caused an acceleration of an otherwise natural economic slowdown, eroding consumer sentiment, and contributing to recent market instability.